postmanlabs/labs-docs/src/pages/docs/postman/monitors/using-static-IPs-to-monitor.md

 By whitelisting a single static IP address, customers can monitor their APIs using Postman’s monitoring service, while conforming to company security policies.

-You can request the static IP option from your [support team](https://www.postman.com/pricing).
+You can request the static IP option from our support team ([help@postman.com](mailto:help@postman.com?subject=Request%20for%20static%20IP)).
 Note that monitoring APIs using a static IP address is available for all Postman Business and Enterprise customers.
 However, the static IP is a US address.

 When the static IP option is enabled, users can create a new monitor or change an existing monitor to run using a static IP address.